UoL-SignalProcessingGroup/blue-pebble/README.md

     pip install -e .
     ```

-## Dependencies

-### Bellhop Acoustic Model
+### Bellhop Acoustic Model Dependency

-This project uses the **Bellhop** acoustic ray tracing model for underwater propagation modeling.
-To use this functionality, you must install a compatible version of Bellhop yourself, as the executable is not distributed with this project due to licensing requirements.
+This project uses the **Bellhop** acoustic ray tracing model.
+If you are installing manually, you must install a compatible version of Bellhop yourself, as the executable is not distributed with this project.

 We recommend using the **bellhopcxx / bellhopcuda** project, which is a modern, multithreaded C++/CUDA port of the original Bellhop.